Alpochiino/Alpochiino/README.md

 - 👋 Hi, I’m @Alpochiino
 - 👀 I’m interested in coding such c#
 - 🌱 I’m currently learning c#
-- 💞️ I’m looking to collaborate on weed
 - 📫 How to reach me chrillealp11@hotmail.com

 <!---